-As pedagogics, orthopedagogics asks the fundamental question about the nature of becoming adult, particularly, about problems in becoming adult.
+As pedagogics, orthopedagogics asks the fundamental question about the nature of becoming adult, particularly about problems in becoming adult.
 A search is launched for everything relevant to educative problems and distress, and their possible prevention or elimination.

-Thus, orthopedagogic theory is the result of a scientific penetration and description of the nature of the educative situation of the child restrained in becoming adult, and as such, this is knowledge of the essentials of the problematic educative situation.
-Consequently, in orthopedagogics, the emphasis is more particularly on the child's inadequate self-actualization of his/her potentialities to become adult, as well as on his/her being inadequately guided by the adults.
+Thus, orthopedagogic theory is the result of scientifically penetrating and describing the nature of the educative situation of the child restrained in becoming adult and, thus, this is knowledge of the essentials of the problematic educative situation.
+Thus, in orthopedagogics, the emphasis is more on the child's inadequate self-actualization of his/her potentialities to become adult, as well as on his/her being inadequately guided by the adults.